colejd/Reaction-Diffusion-ThreeJS/readme.md

     * If there's an error loading, the container div will get the class `rd-init-failed` added.
 If it succeeds, the class `rd-init-success` will be added.
 You can use that for styling.

 ### Optional attributes

 * If you don't want the GUI, you can add a "no-gui" attribute to the container, e.g. `<div class="reaction-diffusion-container" no-gui="true"></div>`
 * You can set values for `feed` and `kill` like so: `<div class="reaction-diffusion-container" feed="0.01" kill="0.05"></div>`
 * This program can be very intensive at high resolutions, so an optional resolution multiplier is included.
 You can set to any value between 0 and 1, where 1 is native resolution and 0 is no resolution (don't do that).
     - For example, for half resolution, you can do `<div class="reaction-diffusion-container" resolution-scale="0.5"></div>`
     - This value is 0.5 by default.
 * You can also control the number of steps taken per frame.
 This makes the simulation go faster at the expense of performance.
 Set it to a lower value to improve performance.
     - `<div class="reaction-diffusion-container" steps-per-iteration="8"></div>`
     - This is an integer value greater than 0.
 Default is 16.
 * You can also set a multiplier for the time scale if you want to slow things down.
     - `<div class="reaction-diffusion-container" time-scale="1.0"></div>`
     - This is a float value between 0 and 1.
 Default is 1.0.
 * Disallow user interaction with `allow-interaction="false"`.
     - `<div class="reaction-diffusion-container" allow-interaction="false"></div>`
     - Valid values are "true" or "false".
 If you don't specify, it'll default to "true".
 * You can make the simulation seed with noise at a given frequency with "seed-frequency".
     - `<div class="reaction-diffusion-container" seed-frequency="4.0"></div>`
     - This is a float value greater than 0.
 Higher numbers mean the peaks are closer together.
     - If you don't set this value, a circular non-random seed is used instead.
     - A good way to debug this is to set the time scale to 0.
 That way, the simulation will stay with whatever the initial seed is.
-    * For speed, you can force half-precision float precision by setting `force-half-precision="true"`.
+* You can force half-precision floats by setting `force-half-precision="true"`.
+This will give a consistent experience on all platforms, though it will make some presets behave unpredictably.
     - `<div class="reaction-diffusion-container" force-half-precision="true"></div>`
     - Valid values are "true" or "false".
 If you don't specify, it'll default to "false".

 ## Building